jose-vincent/denguePrediction_timeSeries-analysis/README.md

 * Clone this repo (for help see this [tutorial](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#clone-a-repository)).
 * Install the requirements using `pip install -r requirements.txt`.
 * Make sure you use Python 3.
-* You may want to use a virtual environment for this.
+* You may want to use a virtual environment for this.github
 ---
 # Pandas Profiling
 _Click [**here**](https://jose-vincent.gitlab.io/pandas-profile-report) to see the pandas profiling_